Houston Texas Addiction Treatment Center

 More Ways to Get Help

-Getting help for substance abuse is easy when you utilize the following local resources:
+Getting alcohol or drug addiction treatment in Houston, Texas is easy when you utilize the following local resources:

 - Texas Health and Human Services, maintains an active list of programs for specific populations and families across the state who are struggling with behavioral and mental health issues.